-During the year, the first phase of development commenced on site.
+During the year, construction of the first phase of development continued.
 The first phase comprises two Grade A office buildings in Birkenhead town centre.
 Totalling 150,000 sq ft, the BREEAM Excellent-rated office buildings have been forward funded by institutional investor Canada Life Asset Management and are due for completion in autumn 2023.